Burglars Want Your Meds

 Take-back bins can keep medications out of the wrong hands

 When a burglar breaks into a home, what’s one of the first places they look?
 It’s not the jewelry box — it’s the medicine cabinet.
 Criminals may lift your TV and your diamonds, but they also snag your prescription drugs to be sold on the streets, introducing dangerous controlled substances into the community.
-And it’s not just that burglars want your meds: Friends, family and others in your home may find unused medication in your unlocked medicine cabinet as well.
+And it’s not just that burglars want your meds: Friends, family, and others in your home may find unwanted medication in your unlocked medicine cabinet as well.

 “Kids are getting a hold of these medications, and that’s a real problem.
 They are at a friend’s house, or even their own home, and they look for places where medications are stored and they’ll take some pills,” says Sacramento County Sheriff Jim Cooper.
 “Teenagers can get addicted, they can overdose, they can go to a party and share it with friends or mix it with alcohol or other drugs and the consequences can be serious disability or even death.”